Non-local boundary energy forms for quasidiscs: Codimension gap and approximation: Introduction

 where $C>0$ is a fixed constant.
 For large interaction ranges the desired exponent $d'=d$ appears in the kernel, for short range interactions we keep $d'=1$.
 In the limit for $n\to \infty$ the first summand takes over, the second vanishes, and we recover $\mathcal{Q}^1$.

 Instead of $\mathcal{Q}^1$ and $\mathcal{Q}^1_n$, defined in terms of double integrals with explicit kernels, one could of course study the exact analogs of Douglas' integral, abstractly defined using Dirichlet form theory, \cite{BH91, FOT94}.
 Then the convergence can actually be proved much easier.
 Such an abstract point of view is very suitable for compactness and stability results, \cite{HR-PT21, HR-PT23}, but in general it cannot be expected to give much explicit information.
 Numerical investigations, on the other hand, require a high level of detail with truly explicit formulas, as for instance achieved in \cite{Achdou06, LanciaCefaloDellAcqua12, NicaiseLiMazzucato17} for other mathematical questions.
-Our results here are a middle ground, maybe somewhat similar to \cite{Mosco13}: We study boundary energy forms that are only comparable to the exact analogs of Douglas' integral, but explicitly defined as double integrals.
-As illustrated, this reveals appropriate rescalings and the asymptotics of constants, which to understand was our aim.
-In the special case of the Koch snowflake our results are explicit.
-However, for general quasidiscs they are only \enquote{semi-explicit} in the sense that the polygonal curves do not necessarily follow any hierarchy and the rescaled measures $\mu_n$ might not admit a very simple expression, see Sections \ref{S:Polygons} and \ref{S:Disks}.
+Our results here are a middle ground, maybe somewhat similar to \cite{Mosco13}: We study boundary energy forms comparable to the exact analogs of Douglas' integral, but explicitly defined as double integrals.
+This reveals appropriate rescalings and the asymptotics of constants.
+In the special case of the Koch snowflake our results are fully explicit.